 Assumed retirement rates are based on PSERS plan experience and vary by age, service and gender.

 Percentage of Eligible Retirees Electing Coverage in the Plan

 It was assumed that 67% of employees will elect coverage.
+Spouses are assumed to drop coverage upon reaching Medicare age.

 Percent Married at Retirement